Science & Technology

 Students appropriate for this course have received a teacher recommendation or successful completion of #310 ķ-Fundamentals of Biology, Parts 1 & 2 or #312Biology: College Preparatory I, or #314-Biology: Honors

 In this course, students will learn how criminal investigators use science to provide information that could establish the guilt or innocence of people suspected of criminal activity.
-Students will be asked to play the role of forensic scientists.
-Applying the principles of chemical science, physical science, life science, earth science, archeology, and anthropology, students will gather, analyze, and interpret evidence, and make interpretations of crime scenarios.
-Lab activities and website interactions will be important parts of the course.
-In order to add realism to the course, students will investigate real-life studies (e.g., videocassette presentations and web site programs), visit forensic science facilities, and listen to guest speakers.
+Students will be asked to play the role of forensic scientists through laboratory investigations exploring topics such as crime scene analysis, fingerprinting, blood spatter, hair analysis, impressions, document analysis, bone analysis and DNA matching.
+Students will apply the principles of chemical science, physical science, life science, earth science, archeology, and anthropology, to gather, analyze, and interpret evidence to interpret crime scenarios.
+Students will investigate real-life case studies and listen to guest speakers.

 This is a lab-based course.